A11en0/knowtrans/README.md

 Yuhang Ge, Fengyu Li, Yuren Mao, Yanbo Yang, Congcong Ge, Zhaoqiang Chen, Jiang Long, Yunjun Gao*

-This repo contains code for "KNOWTRANS: Boosting Transferability of Data Preparation LLMs via Knowledge Augmentation".
+This repo contains code for "KNOWTRANS: Boosting Transferability of Data Preparation LLMs via Knowledge Augmentation."
 Please see our paper `KnowTrans-Full-Version.pdf` for technique details.

 # Abstract

 Data Preparation (DP), which involves tasks such as data cleaning, imputation and integration, is a fundamental process in data-driven applications.
 Recently, Large Language Models (LLMs) fine-tuned for DP tasks, i.e., DP-LLMs, have achieved state-of-the-art performance.
 However, transferring DP-LLMs to novel datasets and tasks typically requires a substantial amount of labeled data, which is impractical in many real-world scenarios.
 To address this issue, we propose a knowledge augmentation framework for data preparation, dubbed KNOWTRANS.
 This framework allows DP-LLMs to be transferred to novel datasets and tasks with a few data, significantly decreasing the dependence on extensive labeled data.
 KNOWTRANS comprises two components: Selective Knowledge Concentration and Automatic Knowledge Bridging.
 The first component re-uses knowledge from previously learned tasks, while the second automatically integrates additional knowledge from external sources.
 Extensive experiments on 13 datasets demonstrate the effectiveness of KNOWTRANS.
-KNOWTRANS boosts the performance of the stateof-the-art DP-LLM, Jellyfish-7B, by an average of 4.93%, enabling it to outperform both GPT-4 and GPT-4o.
+KNOWTRANS boosts the performance of the state-of-the-art DP-LLM, Jellyfish-7B, by an average of 4.93%, enabling it to outperform both GPT-4 and GPT-4o.

 ## Installation

-KNOWTRANS consists of two components: SKC for training stage and AKB for inference stage.

 1. Install the LLM training framework [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).